Joe Budden: Personal life

 Budden has two children.
-His oldest son, Joseph Budden III (often referred to as Trey), was born in 2001.
+His oldest son was born in 2001.
 In 2010, a warrant for Budden was issued by the Hudson County, New Jersey Sheriff's Office for unpaid child support.
-His second son, Lexington, was born on December 15, 2017, to Budden and model and video vixen Cyn Santana.
+His second son was born in 2017 to the video vixen Cyn Santana.
 The couple became engaged in December 2018, after Budden proposed during a live episode of The Joe Budden Podcast in New York.
 The couple has since called off their engagement.
 Budden has been in a relationship with girlfriend Shadee Monique since 2019.

 On March 30, 2012, Budden spent a night in jail and missed a Slaughterhouse concert in his hometown over a $75 parking ticket.

 In 2014, Budden turned himself in to police following allegations he assaulted his girlfriend and stole her cell phone, and appeared in Manhattan Criminal Court on charges of assault, grand larceny and robbery.
-A judge later dismissed all charges against Budden.
+A judge later dismissed all charges.

 Budden has admitted to having an addiction to PCP and later MDMA, but has been off drugs and publicly spoken out against their use.